zetavg/chromium-website/site/developers/how-tos/trace-event-profiling-tool/tracing-event-instrumentation/index.md

 the code lies, so for example, code in content/renderer gets the "renderer" category.****

-**TRACE_EVENT1 and 2 allows you to capture 1 and 2 pieces of data long with the event.
+**TRACE_EVENT1 and 2 allow you to capture 1 and 2 pieces of data along with the event.
 So, for example, this records the paint dimensions number along with the paint:**